Beyond Predictions in Neural ODEs: Identification and Interventions: Experiments

 and features cyclic dependencies and self-loops.
-We follow the parameterization of the spiral ODE described by~\citet{chen2018neural}.
-While \dynotears{} fails to infer the cyclic causal graph, Figure~\ref{fig:spiral} shows that we can infer not only the causal structure, but also the actual ODE parameters $\alpha, \beta$.
-Again, we add Gaussian noise with different standard deviations ($0.05 \le \sigma \le 0.5$) to analyze the robustness of our method.
-Figure~\ref{fig:stochastic} illustrates that predictive performance slowly degrades as noise levels increase.
-The mean-squared error (MSE) of the adjacency matrix increases substantially for $\sigma>0.2$.
-However, the inferred causal relationships and thus the causal graph remain correct.
+We follow the parameterization in~\citet{chen2018neural}.
+While \dynotears{} fails to estimate the cyclic causal graph, Figure~\ref{fig:spiral} shows that C-NODE infers the actual ODE parameters $\alpha, \beta$ and thus the causal structure correctly.
+Again, Figure~\ref{fig:spiral} illustrates that predictive performance slowly degrades as observation noise levels increase raising the mean-squared error (MSE) of the inferred adjacency matrix substantially for higher variance noise.
+However, the deduced causal structure remains correct.

 \xhdr{Lotka-Volterra ODEs} The Lotka-Volterra predator-prey model is given by the non-linear system